 In most cases where a prospective client has already declared their intentions to work with a consultant, they will often request a consulting proposal to get a better understanding of what is being offered.
 A proposal is merely a formality but can be a defining traverse in building a good-term relationship between a consultant and a client.

-Formally, we define it as;
+Formally, we define it as:

 A consulting proposal is a document that aims to convince the prospective client to sign the transaction into effect and assess the services being offered at the end of the person who presents it.

-Some of the useful tips are enlisted below;
+Some of the useful tips are enlisted below:

 Meet in person

-It goes without saying, a consulting proposal can be a powerful tool when it comes to convincing your clients; however, it should not be the first and only tool.
+It goes without saying, the proposal can be a powerful tool when it comes to convincing your clients; however, it should not be the first and only tool.
 Having direct contact with the client first should be your initial step.
 Contact can be made through a face-to-face meeting, call, or email.
 Contacting the client helps put a face, voice, and personality to the proposal and foster trust, which is key in such transactions.

 Meeting the client is, however, limited to inter-personal consultations; when dealing with companies that issue a Request for Proposals (RFP), a meeting or call might not be an option, so it is okay just to send your proposal.